jsalsman/Carbon0/README.md

 * This Project in progress, any contribution is WELCOME!

-## The steps to create a website include:
+## The steps creating this website include:

 1- File architecture